aidenkoog/awesome-app-architecture/flutter-app/README.md

 - 2023/05/06: Added splash page with logo image and title.
 - 2023/05/06: Added meta and image data model.
 - 2023/05/06: Designed the entire structure (Draft 2) / Added splash, home, favorite and detail UI, functions.
+- 2023/05/10: Added template function to add getx controller and code which initializes GetStorage.

 #### Link